Merch-labs/Merch-labs/README.md

 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with nothing
-- 💬 Ask me about nothing
+- 💬 Ask me about
-- 📫 How to reach me: don't
+- 📫 How to reach me:
-- 😄 Pronouns: .
+- 😄 Pronouns:
-- ⚡ Fun fact: nah
+- ⚡ Fun fact: